Retirement interest-only mortgages are finally making it fairer for older borrowers to access finance.

 Should I choose a retirement interest-only mortgage?

 It is positive that older borrowers are given more finance options, especially with people getting on the property ladder later in life.
-However, you are still taking on a debt so you need to ensure you can afford the repayments as you will be putting yours and your family’s home at risk.
+However, you are still taking on a debt, so you need to ensure you can afford the repayments as you will be putting your and your family’s home at risk.
 It can be useful to get financial advice to ensure you are making the right decision and to discuss any alternatives.

-What are the alternatives to a retirement interest-only mortgage
+What are the alternatives to a retirement interest-only mortgage?